craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southwestern Central/Kailkeep.md

 ## Hooks
 ### Druids of Terra
 For some time, the Druids of Terra were hidden, guarding the secrets of Arcane magic.
-Recently, the druid's connection to Terra has been severed, and many of their
+Recently, the druid's connection to Terra has been severed, and many of their texts have been stolen.
+Perhaps the adventurers were exploring and stumbled upon the hidden druids, or were sought out for their prowess.
 ### Missing People
 ### God damn Raiders!
 ### Arcane Hotspot